ProjectPODER/stream2db/README.markdown

 ## Notes

-We currently assume the backend is on localhost.
+As we are targeting local data managment, we have not yet added DB authorization.
+Also, we currently assume the backend is on localhost.
 This will get moved to some parameters.

-## cleanup
+## Cleanup

 strings are [normalized](https://www.npmjs.com/package/normalize-space) and [trimmed](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/trim).